bhisaac/5eFP/5eFP-SRD.md

 **_Downtime_.** Downtime consists of downtime actions measured in rounds, including rest and repairs, research, spending Coin on HQ upgrades, or taking other actions between game sessions.

-**_Encounter_.** An encounter is a significant event within the game where the outcome of events is uncertain and is measured in rounds.
+**_Encounter_.** An encounter is a significant occurrence within the game where the outcome of events is uncertain and is measured in rounds.
 PCs are awarded ⛁ when an encounter ends.
-Game features with the encounter keyword can only be used during an encounter and persist until the end of the encounter.
+Game features with the encounter keyword reset at the beginning of an encounter, can only be used once during an encounter, and, unless otherwise stated, persist until the end of an encounter.
+If a number follows the encounter keyword, it represents the number of times you can use the feature during an encounter, but never more than once per turn.

 **_Encounter, Campfire_.** Campfire encounters are special encounters that grant the benefits of a rest without counting against the number of allowed rests in a game session, don't need a map to resolve, don't award Coin when completed, may include social interaction between PCs, may or may not include an actual campfire, and do not advance the time marker, revealing obscuring map tiles up to 3 squares away when finished.